-The primary problem faced by the Alabama MCSU is two-fold; the increase in overall CMV crashes and a rise in CMV involved fatalities.
+The primary problem faced by the Alabama MCSU is three-fold; the increase in overall CMV traffic, CMV crashes and a rise in CMV involved fatalities.

 The baseline data used by ALEA and the MCSU is derived from the FMCSA Motor Carrier Management Information System (MCMIS) and the ADVANCE dashboard.
-The data indicates there were 485 fatal CMV crashes between CY 2013 - 2016, which is an average of 97 fatal crashes per year.
+The data indicates there were 501 fatal CMV crashes between CY 2015 - 2018, which is an average of 125 fatal crashes per year.

 The measurement method to be used by the MCSU will be to gauge the level of CMV crashes through monthly and quarterly monitoring of MCMIS and ADVANCE data.
-This data will be compared to historical data and goals to determine progress and the success of the progam.
+This data will be compared to historical data and goals to determine progress and the success of the program.